gardener/gardener-extension-registry-cache/docs/usage/upstream-credentials.md

 ## Gotchas

 - The registry cache provides the credentials for every request against the corresponding upstream.
-In some cases, misconfigured credentials can prevent the registry cache to pull even public images from the upstream (for example:  invalid service account key for GCR).
+In some cases, misconfigured credentials can prevent the registry cache to pull even public images from the upstream (for example: invalid service account key for Artifact Registry).
 However, this behaviour is controlled by the server-side logic of the upstream registry.